railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_use_case.rst

    :scale: 75
    :align: center

-   *Configuring a database with other applications and functionality*
+   *Configuring a database with other applications and functionality when you select Extended view option*

 Fit your Needs
 ==============

-All of the functional needs are provided by core modules from Open ERP:
+All of the functional needs are provided by core modules from Open ERP.
+You need to just decide which functionality you want in your system.
+Click on the `Check Box` of corresponding application in the wizard :ref:`fig-oech03cfsimp`.

 .. index::
    single: module; product